w3c/wai-curricula/content/designer/images-and-graphics.md

 Optional ideas to teach the learning outcomes:

 * Show examples of different images used to convey functionality, such as for printing, searching, or saving a document.
 Explain that it is necessary to provide  and equivalent, succinct text alternative that explains the function rather than a description of the image.
-For reference on how  to provide a text alternative for an image conveying function, see @@@
+For reference on how  to provide a text alternative for an image conveying function, see technique [G94: Providing short text alternative for non-text content that serves the same purpose and presents the same information as the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G94.html).
 * Show examples of different images that convey information, such as images to provide instructions, or to identify objects.
 Explain that such information needs to be provided using text alternatives, so that the purpose of the image can be understood without having to look at the image.
 Emphasize that these alternatives may require coordination between designers, developers, and content authors.
-For references on how to provide text alternatives for images, see @@@
+For references on how to provide text alternatives for images, see [G82: Providing a text alternative that identifies the purpose of the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G82.html).
 * Show examples of different verification systems, such as captcha, to identify human beings trying to access a service or system.
 Explain that these mechanisms need to support several sensory characteristics, such as visual, auditory, or cognitive.
-For references on how to provide accessible captcha, see @@@
+For references on how to provide accessible captcha, see [G143: Providing a text alternative that describes the purpose of the CAPTCHA](https://www.w3.org/WAI/WCAG21/Techniques/general/G143.html) and [G144: Ensuring that the Web Page contains another CAPTCHA serving the same purpose using a different modality](https://www.w3.org/WAI/WCAG21/Techniques/general/G144.html).

 #### Ideas to Assess Knowledge for Topic